-If you self-identify as an illustrator or graphic, visual, UI, UX, motion, or game designer then this is for you.
+If you self-identify as an illustrator or graphic, visual, UI, UX, motion, mobile, web, or game designer then this is for you.
 Other non-coders will benefit too, but self-identifying designers are the focus.
 This book–the one I wish existed when I began coding–is also for an earlier time-slice of myself.
 He will not reap the benefits of its existence, but you will.

 Many claim that designers need to learn to code.
 I disagree.
 Yes, learning to read and author code is a powerful ability, but so too is visually manifesting ideas and information.
 I want only to empower you further.

 This book is not for you if you want to jump straight into code though.
 We cover many ideas, topics, and concepts before diving into actual programming code.
 This intentionality helps frame why certain programming concepts exist as they do.
-It also encourages a beneficial mindset that may be less familiar.
+It also encourages a beneficial mindset with accompanying techniques for reading, navigating, and understanding code.

 The plan of attack is simple.
 In chapter one, Breaking Barriers, we will demystify a series of concepts that intimidate most designers and non-coders.
 From the seemingly magical ones and zeros, to the code you will soon write, we will see simple, repetitive, and reusable concepts at play.